If you are wondering how does a 3D scanner work, this introductory guide covers the basics and technologies of 3D scanning.

 Should You Buy a 3D Scanner?

 If you want to buy you first 3D scanner, there are some things to consider.
 To begin, find out how and where the machine will be used.
 Also, consider the purpose of the acquisition.

-For individuals who simply want a 3D scanner to be able to use the relatively new technology and find new areas to explore, the benefits are many.
+If you simply want a 3D scanner to be able to use the relatively new technology and find new areas to explore, there are many budget options you can consider.

 Prices of 3D Scanners